How to Write a Verse for a Song

 Know what the verse is for

 The chorus states the big idea; the verse explains, illustrates or advances it.
 If the chorus is “I can’t let you go,” the verses give the specifics: where you were, what happened, how it felt.
 Verses usually have lower energy than the chorus so the chorus feels like a lift.
+It pays to know how to write a catchy chorus first, since the verse exists to set it up.
 If you are unsure how the pieces fit, our song structure guide maps out the whole layout.

 Step 1: Find the verse’s angle